-- timetabling visits and activities to minimise contacts;
+- timetabling visits and activities to minimise contacts

-- measures which promote social distancing; and
+- measures which promote social distancing

-- understanding the prevalence of coronavirus in the local area and the areas people are travelling to and from.
+- understanding the prevalence of coronavirus in the local area and the areas people are travelling to and from

-It may be appropriate to place visible pictorial reminders, such as posters, or other communication aids around the supported living setting, to reinforce the measures which have been adopted and need to be followed.
+It may be appropriate to place visible and accessible pictorial reminders, such as posters, or other communication aids around the supported living setting, to reinforce the measures which have been adopted and need to be followed.